lexiewangdl/pyalgo/binary_tree/README.md

 - 538 - Convert BST to Greater Tree 🍊
 - 98 - Validate Binary Search Tree 🍊
 - 700 - Search in a Binary Search Tree 🍏
+- 701 - Insert into a Binary Search Tree 🍊 🚩

 ### 104. Maximum Depth of Binary Tree (Easy)